christopheraue/m-ruby-concurrently/README.md

 ## A Basic Example

-Let's write a little server reading from an IO and printing the received
+This is a little server reading from an IO and printing the received messages:
-messages:

 ```ruby
 server = concurrent_proc do |io|